DuskieWhy/NightmareVision/README.md

 * ShadowMario and Co. for [Psych engine](https://github.com/ShadowMario/FNF-PsychEngine)

-* Nebula_Zorua for the [specific Psych fork](https://github.com/nebulazorua/exe-psych-fork) NMV is built off
+* Nebula_Zorua for the [specific Psych fork](https://github.com/nebulazorua/exe-psych-fork) NMV is built off and for the Modchart backend

 * Rozebud for the chart editor little buddies ([Check out their engine too](https://github.com/ThatRozebudDude/FPS-Plus-Public))